Improving User Interface Generation Models from Designer Feedback: Evaluation

-We conducted a study to empirically determine the most effective source of designer feedback for model training.
+Next, we conducted an evaluation to empirically determine the most effective source of designer feedback for model training.
 While our data quality assessment showed that data collected from designers' revisions of UIs led to the highest agreement rate, other forms of feedback (e.g., sketching), could be collected significantly faster, and the additional data volume could potentially offset the slightly higher noise when training models.
+The purpose of this evaluation is to investigate this tradeoff.
 Using our training approach, we trained several versions of code generation models from different types of designer feedback and two baseline conditions.

 In total, we evaluated 6 conditions: